who is the artist behind armed with ardor jewelry?

 where do you source your stones and chains?

 Sourced in NYC, some rare vintage chains date back to the 1930s.
 I handpick each stone, sourcing some from their indigenous locations worldwide.
-Other stones are sourced from sustainable, family-owned mines in Cristalina and Minas Gerais, Brazil.
+Some stones are sourced from sustainable, family-owned mines in Minas Gerais, Brazil, Madagascar and Nepal.